 A Belgian novelist who explores the ghosts of history and memory with a poet's precise and haunting language.

-Erwin Mortier grew up in the Flemish village of Hansbeke, a landscape that would deeply inform his literary sensibility.
-Moving to the historic city of Ghent, he established himself not just as a novelist but as a public intellectual, serving as the city's poet from 2005 to 2006.
-His work, often grappling with the weight of the past—particularly the trauma of the World Wars—is distinguished by its lyrical intensity and psychological depth.
-Mortier writes in Dutch, and his international reputation was cemented when his novel 'Marcel' won the AKO Literature Prize.
-He is regarded as a master stylist, whose prose treats time and recollection as tangible, almost architectural forces shaping human lives.
+Erwin Mortier won the AKO Literature Prize for his novel 'Marcel.'
+He grew up in the Flemish village of Hansbeke, a landscape that would deeply inform his literary sensibility.
+Moving to the historic city of Ghent, he served as the city's poet from 2005 to 2006.
+Mortier writes in Dutch.
+His work often grapples with the weight of the past, particularly the trauma of the World Wars.
+It is distinguished by its lyrical intensity and psychological depth.
+Critics call him a master stylist.
+His prose treats time and recollection as tangible, almost architectural forces shaping human lives.

 1965–1980